hughrun/pocketsnack/README.md

 ### -a, --archive

 Used in combination with `--info`, this tells you how many items are in your archive and how many of them are 'long reads'.
-You can set the wordcount defining a long read in `settings.yaml`.
+You can set the wordcount defining a long read in your config.

 Used with `--purge`, it purges tags on items in the archive.